Lumarstar/AISG_Foundations_In_AI/Intermediate Python/6__capstone_project.md

   import numpy as np
   np.random.seed(100)

-  # list to store all results
+  # a list to store all results
   all_walks = []

   # simulate random walk 5 times